 Forman’s greatness didn’t go unnoticed among the crowds.
 His movies won 13 Academy Awards, two of which Foreman himself won for best director.
 He also received dozens of nominations at international film festivals and won most of those.

-Stunning nature, exceptional hiking trails and mesmerizing natural wonders might not be the first things that pop into mind when you think of Czechia, but they’re a big part of the country.
-There are four main national parks in Czechia that cover over than 1,000 square kilometers of land, with ample opportunities for exploration and adventures.
+Stunning nature, exceptional hiking trails and mesmerizing natural wonders might not be the first things that pop into mind when you think of the Czech Republic, but they’re a big part of the country.
+There are four main national parks in the Czech Republic that cover over 1,000 square kilometers of land, with ample opportunities for exploration and adventures.

-The largest national park in Czechia is Šumava near the southern border with Germany.
-With eight glacial lakes, dozens of nature trail and hundreds of kilometers of cycling trails, it’s easily the best place for all outdoor adventurers.
+The largest national park in the Czech Republic is Šumava near the southern border with Germany.
+With eight glacial lakes, dozens of nature trails and hundreds of kilometers of cycling trails, it’s easily the best place for all outdoor adventurers.
 This NP is also home to lots of rare species like the Eurasian Lynx, the black stork and the capercaillie, making it a great spot for people who enjoy animal watching as well.

-Another beautiful NP in Czechia is Bohemian Switzerland in the north-west.
-It is perhaps the most picturesque region of country, with stunning mountain views, unique sandstone rocks and rich beech forests.
-If you want to be wowed by spectacular views while hiking and get the opportunity to see some rare animal species, this is the NP to visit in Czechia.
+Another one of the beautiful national parks in the Czech Republic is Bohemian Switzerland in Northern Bohemia.
+It is perhaps the most picturesque region of the country, with stunning mountain views, unique sandstone rocks and rich beech forests.
+If you want to be wowed by spectacular views while hiking and get the opportunity to see some rare animal species, this is the NP to visit in the Czech Republic.

-Czechia is considered a part of Eastern Europe even though it’s geographically as central as Austria.
+The Czech Republic is considered a part of Eastern Europe even though it’s geographically part of central Europe like Austria.
 Prague even sits more western than Vienna, which is considered a central hub of Europe, both culturally and geographically.
 So, what’s the deal?

 The Slavic heritage of the Czech Republic plays a big role in this.
-Most people just group the Slavic countries together, and for them Czechia is undeniably Eastern Europe.
-But when you ask someone who lives in the country, they’ll almost certainly say they live in Central Europe.
+Most people just group the Slavic countries together, and for them, the Czech Republic is undeniably Eastern Europe.
+Especially with so much architecture of the Communist era on display.
+But when you ask someone who lives in the Czech Republic, they’ll almost certainly say they live in Central Europe.
 If you just look at the map, you can see that the latter group actually has a point.

 The Czech Republic is a great blend of both cultures.
 Its traditions are more similar to those of Eastern Europe, as it draws its roots from the Slavic culture.
-This includes traditional foods, music, language and costumes, but that’s where the similarities stop.
-Czechia is just as developed as the rest of Central Europe, with high exports, excellent public transportation and great roads.
+This includes traditional foods, music, the Czech language and costumes, but that’s where the similarities stop.
+The Czech Republic is just as developed as the rest of Central Europe, with high exports, excellent public transportation and great roads.
 I mean, Prague has a bar where robotic hands mix and serve drinks – does that really scream Eastern Europe to anyone?

-If you’re into spa tourism, Cezchia is a great destination with three declared spa towns.
+If you’re into spa tourism, the Czech Republic is a great destination with three declared spa towns.
 Karlovy Vary, Marianske Lázně and Franstiskovy Lázně are where you will find most geysers and springs in the country, and they’ve all capitalized on that fact.